 These are the most formative years of our lives, when our minds are like big, thirsty sponges soaking up everything around us.
 But what if we were growing up without the peace and stability of Australian life?
 What if we were born into a war zone or sprawling refugee camp — what would we know of the world?

-In 2015, we marked four years of the Syrian conflict and it came with a startling reminder: an entire generation of children are growing up knowing only war and deprivation.
+As the Syrian conflict drags on, an entire generation of children are growing up knowing only war and deprivation.

 This is a glimpse of the world through their eyes.

 Yusuf entered the world in an extraordinary way.
 His mum, Nadya, was living in the Syrian town of Kobani when it was attacked by armed forces and she was forced to flee on foot.
 Nadya told us how, in the late stages of her pregnancy, she made the gruelling four-day walk to reach Turkey.

 “I sank down when we got to the border.

 They took me to hospital in an ambulance

 Yusuf is spending his first months of life surrounded by the chaos and profound stress of a refugee camp, far from his family’s home and community of support.

 UNICEF is lending a hand with nappies, clothing and other essentials for refugee babies, and we’re giving mothers like Nadya the safe spaces and guidance they need to care for their newborns.